 Because of the regulatory complications in the way of

-probably still not reached the pinnacle of what could be
+options have probably still not reached the pinnacle of what

 If there is likely to be more cross-border traffic in